Business

 Fall, 3 credit hours

-This course explores consumer behavior and its internal and external influencers.
+Students explore consumer behavior and its internal and external influencers.
 Emphasis is placed on the consumer decision making process.
-Consumer behavior is analyzed for its significance in developing effective marketing communication, product positioning, and product promotion.
-Students apply consumer behavior theory to analyze consumer lifestyle data and identify customer profiles for products and their respective target markets.
+Consumer behavior is analyzed as a key component in developing effective product design, positioning, and promotional strategies.
+Students also examine the role of consumer lifestyle data in segmenting the market into target markets.

-Prerequisites: 45 credit hours or permission of instructor
+Prerequisites: BSAD 203 Marketing and 45 credit hours, or permission of instructor

 BSAD 330 SALES FORCE MANAGEMENT